Sreya-E-P/Science-Tutor-AI-ChatAPP/README.md

-# Science-Tutor-AI-Chat-App
+# Science Tutor AI ChatApp

-Devoleped by team Infinity for the submission of #HackTogether The AI Chat App Hack
+Devoleped by team Catalyst for the submission of #HackTogether The AI Chat App Hack Welcome to the Science Tutor Chat App, your ultimate companion for acing the NCERT board exams in India! 📚✨

 ## Devoleped by
 - Sreya E P

 - Ricky Rodrigues

-# Science Tutor Chat App

-Welcome to the Science Tutor Chat App, your ultimate companion for acing the NCERT board exams in India! 📚✨

 ## Technology Stack